 Workers' compensation, general and fleet liability estimates are primarily based on individual case estimates for reported claims and through historical data for unreported claims as determined by the City's Risk Management Division and independent actuarial studies.
 Liabilities are based on estimated ultimate cost of settling claims, including effects of inflation and other societal and economic factors.
 The estimated liability is then discounted by the City's expected rate of return and anticipated timing of cash outlays to determine present value of the liability.
 For fiscal year ended June 30, 2011, the expected rate of return is 0.65 percent.
-For fiscal year ending June 30, 2012, the expected rate of return is 0.50 percent.
+For fiscal year ending June 30, 2012, the expected rate of return is 0.45 percent.
 The Bureau of Human Resources and the employee benefits consultant determines relevant employees' medical coverage estimates.

 The City provides insurance coverage deemed as adequate, appropriate, and actuarially sound.
 It meets all the City's anticipated settlements, obligations and outstanding liabilities.
 Furthermore, current levels of accrued claims and retained earnings are viewed as reasonable provisions for expected future losses.
 An excess liability coverage insurance policy covers individual claims in excess of \$1,000,000.
 The City's limits of coverage on the excess liability policy is \$30 million per claim above the \$1 million self-insurance retention.
-Currently the City has one open claim that may exceed the self-insured retention.
-It is scheduled for trial in February 2012.
+A tort claim for a loss from 2010 has been settled for \$1.2 million.
+The majority of the settlement will come from the excess insurance.
 An excess workers' compensation coverage insurance policy covers claims in excess of \$750,000.
 Currently this excess insurance will cover up to statutory limits.